Unlike the good, protective ozone layer in the upper stratosphere, ground-level ozone is a harmful air pollutant that affects all of us.

-- Industrial emissions from oil and gas, power plants, and other sources
+- Emissions from oil and gas development, power plants, and other industrial activity

 These activities emit volatile organic compounds and nitrogen oxides that when combined, “cook” in heat and sunlight to form ozone.
 Hot summer days often provide the perfect conditions for increased ozone pollution.

 Ozone pollution is a serious concern in the nine-county Denver Metro/North Front Range region (which includes Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, Jefferson, Larimer, and Weld Counties).
 The nine air quality monitors in the area often record ozone levels that exceed the EPA ozone standard, including the monitors in Boulder and Rocky Mountain National Park.

 Our cars, lawn and garden equipment, and other products (e.g., paints and cleaners) are all culprits in producing ozone pollution.
 Ozone is a highly unstable and reactive compound.
 When ozone forms faster than it can break down, levels become high.
 Ozone levels can become high at any time, but ozone forms faster with warm temperatures, especially when summer days are hot, sunny, stifling, with little wind.
 Because of the geography of the Front Range, ozone levels tend to be higher in the Denver Metro Region than in other parts of Colorado.

 Driving is a typical person’s most air-polluting activity.
 Consider these options for reducing your impact on our air:

 - Combine Trips: Vehicles on the road create more than 25% of all air pollution nationwide.

 - Take the Bus or Carpool: The average driver spends about 56 cents per mile on their vehicle, including ownership and maintenance.
 Find other ways to get around.